Black robin: Discovery and taxonomy

 The first mention of the black robin in science was at a presentation given by William Travers at the Wellington Philosophical Society in 1871.
 He presented the findings of his son, Henry Travers, who had visited the Chatham Islands to investigate their fauna.
 Although Henry Travers' notes on his visit were published the following year, it was the publication of Walter Buller a month later that is considered the species' official description.

+In 1905 it was believed to be completely vanished: "...the so-called black Tit or black Robin, Miro traversi, have fallen victims to man and his satellites."

 Description

 The black robin is a small, sparrow-sized bird measuring 10–15 cm.
 Its plumage is almost entirely brownish-black, with a black bill and brownish-black yellow-soled feet.

 Females are usually slightly smaller than males.
 Male songs are a simple phrase of 5 to 7 notes.
 Its call is a high-pitched single note.
 Their eyes are dark brown.
 Black robins moult between December and March.

 Habitat

 Black robins live in low-altitude scrub forest remnants.
 They are entirely insectivorous, feeding on the forest floor or on low branches, and preferring to nest in hollow trees and tree stumps.
 To shelter from the strong winds and rough seas around the islands, they frequent the lower branches of the forest, or in flat areas with deep litter layers.
 They prefer woody vegetation under the canopies of trees such as akeake.